 Kawasaki disease causes inflammation of many tissues of the body, including the hands, feet, whites of the eyes, mouth, lips and throat.
 The most concerning aspect of Kawasaki disease is its potential effect on the heart and blood vessels.
 Heart-related complications can be temporary or may affect children long-term.
+Please contact us today for a consultation or second opinion.

 About Kawasaki Disease